clux/probes.hugo/content/post/2022-04-12-baldurs-roll.md

 - $Uncensored\ Ranger \sim \mathcal{M}(\mu = 79.5, \sigma^2 = 4.82^2)$
 - $Uncensored\ Paladin \sim \mathcal{M}(\mu = 77.86, \sigma^2 = 5.12^2)$

-However, this is only useful for a quick overview of the distributions.
-Without the **[PMF](https://en.wikipedia.org/wiki/Probability_mass_function)** for the **sum of our ability scores**, it's hard to give good values for what the truncated version will look like.
+This is nice as a quick overview of what's best in the higher ranges, but it's not very precise.
+Without the **[PMF](https://en.wikipedia.org/wiki/Probability_mass_function)** for the **sum of our ability scores**, it's hard to give good values for what the truncated version will look like (we are censoring in two stages).
 In particular, these heavily floored random variables end up giving us quite asymmetrical distributions in the tails.

 ### Class Distributions